Jeanette Aw: Culinary arts and business ventures

 In June 2018, Aw moved to Bangkok and enrolled in the Diplôme de Pâtisserie course at the Le Cordon Bleu Dusit Culinary School.
 She was appointed International Brand Ambassador of the school.
-Aw has plans to open a cafe or restaurant eventually, but may kick things off with a pop-up.
-Aw is completing her course at Le Cordon Bleu Tokyo in Daikanyamachō, Shibuya.
+Aw completed her course at Le Cordon Bleu Tokyo in Daikanyamachō, Shibuya in 2019.
+In mid-2021, Aw opened her first pastry shop, Once Upon A Time, at Hamilton Road in Jalan Besar.

+From mid-January to 14 February 2024, Aw will be running pop-up booths of her patisserie brand Once Upon A Time in department stores in three Japanese cities – Seibu in Tokyo, Hankyu in Osaka and Takashimaya in Nagoya.